MicrosoftDocs/bing-docs/bing-docs/bing-autosuggest/how-to/get-suggestions.md

 titleSuffix: Bing Search Services
 description: Use Bing Autosuggest API to improve your users' search box experience by providing a list of suggested query strings with each character they type.
 services: bing-search-services
-author: swhite-msft
+author: alekhyasasi
 manager: ehansen
 ms.service: bing-search-services
 ms.subservice: bing-autosuggest
 ms.topic: conceptual
-ms.date: 07/15/2020
+ms.date: 06/12/2023
-ms.author: scottwhi
 ---

 # Getting query string suggestions

 Use Bing Autosuggest API to improve your users' search box experience by providing a list of suggested query strings with each character they type.

 As the user types their search query, send Bing the partial query string and get back suggestions.
 The more complete the user’s query string is, the more relevant the list of suggested query terms will be.
 For example, the suggestions that Bing might return for *s* are likely to be less relevant than the suggestions Bing returns for *sail*.

 ![Autosuggest drop-down search box list](../media/bing-autosuggest-drop-down-list.PNG)